-- 14.04 Expenses: The Employer shall pay all authorized expenses incurred by an employee in the service of the Employer, if supported by vouchers or receipted bills when normally obtainable. - 14.04(A) Authorized mileage expenses shall be paid at the rate of .43/ kilometre.
-This rate shall be adjusted to match the per kilometre rate set by the Canadian Automobile Association (CAA) for the cost of operating a mid-size automobile driven 24,000 kilometres per year, effective with the first adjustment in such rate made by the CAA after January 1, 2001 and with each subsequent adjustment in such rate. - 14.04(B) Employees who receive a regular payment for mileage which is not calculated on the basis of authorized mileage driven on the Employer's business may, on an irrevocable basis, choose to be compensated for authorized mileage expenses in accordance with 14.04(A), henceforth, instead of by way of regular mileage payment.
-An employee who receives such a regular payment for mileage will continue to receive that payment during the term of this Agreement unless the employee chooses to be compensated in accordance with the above.
+- 14.04 Expenses: The Employer shall pay all authorized expenses incurred by an employee in the service of the Employer, if supported by vouchers or receipted bills when normally obtainable. - 14.04(A) Authorized mileage expenses shall be paid at the rate of .43/kilometer. - 14.04(B) The Employer will pay the difference between personal and business auto insurance to a maximum of two hundred and seventy dollars (\$270.00) provided the employee submits a letter from the insurance company showing the difference.

-It is understood that mileage payments may be changed or deleted when an employee transfers, is promoted or demoted to another position, however, an employee may choose to be compensated for authorized mileage expenses in accordance with Article 14.04(A) of the collective agreement, at that time.

-14.04(C) The Employer will pay the difference between personal and business auto insurance to a maximum of two hundred & twenty five dollars (\$225.00) provided the employee submits a letter from the insurance company showing the difference.
 Proof of payment of business insurance must be submitted to the Employer.
-Effective January 1, 2005 the maximum shall be increased to \$235.00 and effective January 1, 2006 it shall be increased to \$255.

-14.05 Jury and Witness Duty: The Employer will pay an employee who is required by the court to be a witness or for jury service or is subpoenaed for other judicial proceedings (except proceedings between the parties) for each day of service, the difference between his/her regular pay, and the payment he/she received for jury or witness service.
+Effective January 1, 2013 it shall be increased to \$280. - 14.04(C) When provided with receipts, the company will reimburse an employee who use their personal cell phone for company business up to \$25 per month as part of the monthly expense/mileage claim report. - 14.05 Jury and Witness Duty: The Employer will pay an employee who is required by the court to be a witness or for jury service or is subpoenaed for other judicial proceedings (except proceedings between the parties) for each day of service, the difference between his/her regular pay, and the payment he/she received for jury or witness service.
 The employee will present proof of jury or witness service and the amount of pay received.